ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 There is no automated installation for Zerto on a VCF for VPC instance, so all the components need to be manually installed:

 * Zerto Virtual Manager Appliance (ZVMA): Deployed into the management overlay networks, managing replication and orchestrating recovery operations.
 It needs access to the public network to access the call home on Zerto for registration.
-* Zerto VRAs: Installed on each ESXi hosts within the VCF environment.
+* Zerto VRAs: Installed on each ESXi hosts within the VCF environment
 * Transit Gateway: Deployed and connected to the VMware VPC to allow connectivity between the VPC and the on-premises network by Direct Link

 The following image is the migration pattern architecture for VMware workloads on {{site.data.keyword.Bluemix_notm}} VCF on VPC.